okio-ai/nendo-example-apps/polymath/README.md

 # Polymath

-Polymath uses machine learning to convert any music library (e.g from Hard-Drive or YouTube) into a music production sample-library.
-The tool automatically separates songs into stems (beats, bass, etc.), quantizes them to the same tempo and beat-grid (e.g. 120bpm), analyzes musical structure (e.g. verse, chorus, etc.), key (e.g C4, E3, etc.) and other infos (timbre, loudness, etc.), and converts audio to midi.
+Polymath uses machine learning to convert any music library (*e.g from Hard-Drive or YouTube*) into a music production sample-library.
+The tool automatically separates tracks into stems (_drums, bass, etc._), quantizes them to the same tempo and beat-grid (*e.g. 120bpm*), analyzes tempo, key (_e.g C4, E3, etc._) and other infos (*timbre, loudness, etc.*) and cuts loop out of them.
 The result is a searchable sample library that streamlines the workflow for music producers, DJs, and ML audio developers.

 Try it in colab:
 <a target="_blank" href="https://colab.research.google.com/drive/1TjRVFdh1BPdQ_5_PL5EsfS278-EUYt90?usp=sharing">